Hamidu68/dnn-acceleration/src/README.md

     return output_tensor
 ```

-### print_keras.py
-It is used in 'keras_generator.py' file.
-Create keras output file to compare the values with c file and calculate maximum error.

 ### maximum_error.py
 Check maximum error range by comparing each value of c and keras
 and print the maximum value of the difference of each element divided by the element of keras.

-### sw_verifier.py
+### vivado test.py
-Compare the values between generated c file and keras using vimdiff command.
-And maximum error is calculated by using maximum_error.py.

-### hw_generator.py (not completed)
-Create a c file of the network that contains the optimized version of c code of each layer and building model.

-### vivado_generator.py (not completed)
+Create a optimized code for Vivado HLS.
-Code that contains the comparison of the values between generated c code and optimized version.
+the code contains the comparison of the values between c code and optimized one.
+it calls vivado_generator.py.

+### vivado_generator.py
+Generate {model_name}.cpp and {model_name}_test.cpp.
+The output will be saved under ML-acceleration/output/model_name/.

 ### extract_configs.py
 use it to generate .csv file which contains layer information of the network(model) that we are using.